Bringing USDA-NRCS Funding to the OGWRP

 Potential future cost share for on-farm infrastructure

-GCCD is applying for funds through the Regional Conservation Partnership Program (RCPP) in April 2022 for EL 80.6 and EL 84.7 on-farm project cost share, including for booster pumps, mainlines, or other structural projects to make hook ups to the new laterals possible.
+CBCD is pursuing funding through the Regional Conservation Partnership Program (RCPP) for on-farm project cost share for booster pumps, mainlines, or other structural projects to make hook ups to the new laterals possible.

 The program is available through individual contracts with eligible entities/farms.
-GCCD is working with individual farms to put together conservation plans that are a requirement for applying for RCPP funds.
-Details on eligibility requirements, cost share rates, and enrollment details can be found at out local NRCS office.
+CBCD is working with individual farms to put together conservation plans that are required for funding.

 Contact the NRCS Ephrata Field Office →